NirojBhattarai/mastering-html-css/README.md

 - `<object>`: Embeds external objects (including multimedia and other documents).
 - `<iframe>`: Used to embed external web content such as videos or other pages.

+### 🔹 **ARIA Elements**

+ARIA (Accessible Rich Internet Applications) elements in HTML are attributes that help improve the accessibility of web content, especially for users who rely on assistive technologies such as screen readers.
+These attributes provide additional information about the structure, behavior, and functionality of web elements that might not be easily understood by such tools.

+#### **ARIA Roles**

+ARIA Roles defines what an element is or how it behaves.
+For example button, alert, navigation, etc. The role helps assistive technologies understand the purpose of the element.

+##### Common ARIA Roles:

+- `role="button"`: It indicates that an elementb behaves like a button.
+- `role="alert"`: Marks an element as an important alert that needs immediate attention.
+- `role="main"`: Defines the main content of a document.
+- `role="navigation"`: Defines a group of navigational links.

 ---